clearverified/clear-ios-sdk/README.md

 * `scope`: A space-delimited string of all desired user properties.

 Optional Values:
 * `callbackScheme`: Defaults to the bundle identifier of the client application.
 In most cases this will not change.
+When supplying a custom value, `://auth` is appended automatically.

 ```swift
 // Initialize using an example scope.